 Benny Yazdanpanahi firmly believes that when local access is removed from end users, an IT environment becomes infinitely more secure.
 In the City of Tyler environment, there's absolutely nothing running locally.
 Everything is in the city’s private cloud.
 Two-factor authentication ensures secure access and other Citrix technology solutions secure users’ entire work sessions.
 “Citrix really has made our lives much simpler,” he says.
 “The way our system is configured, a user has to be part of the domain to get in and out.”

 Bernard Nguyen of Mark III has been instrumental in evaluating, deploying and testing the Citrix solution stack at City of Tyler.
-Today’s environment is comprised of a rich set of Citrix solutions and capabilities, including Citrix Virtual Apps and Desktops, Citrix Managed Desktops, Citrix Workspace App, and Citrix Hypervisor.
+Today’s environment is comprised of a rich set of Citrix solutions and capabilities, including Citrix Virtual Apps and Desktops, Citrix Virtual Apps and Desktops Standard for Azure (formerly Citrix Managed Desktops), Citrix Workspace App, and Citrix Hypervisor.
 Also included are Citrix Application Delivery Controllers (ADCs), Citrix Application Delivery Management (ADM), Citrix Endpoint Management (CEM) and Citrix Gateway.
 The team also relies on Citrix App Layering.

 The City of Tyler IT team has chosen to implement Microsoft Azure as part of its cloud-ready strategy.